rafadev/django-form-designer/README.md

 This document assumes that you are familiar with Python and Django.

-1. [Download and unzip the current release](http://github.com/philomat/django-form-designer/downloads/), or install using `git` as shown below (the latter two commands are necessary to pull submodule dependencies):
+1. [Download and unzip the current release](http://github.com/philomat/django-form-designer/downloads/), or install using `git` as shown below):

         $ git clone git://github.com/philomat/django-form-designer.git
         $ cd django-form-designer
-        $ git submodule init
-        $ git submodule update

 2. Make sure `form_designer` is on your `PYTHONPATH`.
 3. Make the directory `form_designer/media/form_designer` available under your `MEDIA_ROOT`.